Gilmore Girls: Premise

-Gilmore Girls follows the lives of single mother Lorelai Gilmore (Lauren Graham) and her academically-minded teenage daughter, Lorelai "Rory" Gilmore (Alexis Bledel), who live in the quaint fictional town of Stars Hollow, Connecticut.
+Gilmore Girls follows the lives of single mother Lorelai Gilmore (Lauren Graham) and her academically minded teenage daughter, Lorelai "Rory" Gilmore (Alexis Bledel), living in the quaint fictional town of Stars Hollow, Connecticut.
 Lorelai dreams of owning her own inn, and Rory plans to attend Harvard University.
-Eventually, Rory chooses Yale University, her grandparents' alma mater, while Lorelai opens and operates the Dragonfly Inn.
+Eventually, Rory chooses Yale University, her grandfather's alma mater, while Lorelai opens and operates the Dragonfly Inn.

-The show's pilot introduces Lorelai's estranged, wealthy parents, Emily (Kelly Bishop) and Richard Gilmore (Edward Hermann), whom Lorelai must approach for assistance in paying Rory's tuition to attend the prestigious Chilton School.
-They agree to pay, on the condition that Lorelai and Rory have dinner with them every Friday, which sets up one of the show's primary conflicts, as the Gilmores are now forced to face their differences and complicated past, including Lorelai's giving birth to Rory at the age of 16, with her then-boyfriend Christopher Hayden (David Sutcliffe).
+The show's pilot introduces Lorelai's wealthy estranged parents, Emily (Kelly Bishop) and Richard Gilmore (Edward Herrmann), whom Lorelai must approach for assistance in paying Rory's tuition to attend the prestigious Chilton Preparatory School.
+It had been years since Lorelai had spoken to her parents after running away as a teenager following Rory's birth.
+They agree to a loan, on the condition that Lorelai and Rory have dinner with them every Friday.
+This arrangement sets up one of the show's primary conflicts, as the Gilmores are now forced to face their differences and complicated past.

-Rory's best friend, Lane Kim (Keiko Agena), must navigate through life concealing her "rebellious" interests from her authoritarian mother, Mrs. Kim (Emily Kuroda), a strict, religious, Korean immigrant, who runs a antique shop.
-She finds ways, often peculiar ways, to secretly date, listen to rock music, and express her love for pop culture, while Mrs. Kim repeatedly attempts to set up Lane with a Korean boy who will be a doctor.
-After many set ups, Lane falls in love with a member of her band, Dave Rygalski (Adam Brody).
-The character of Dave was written out in the following season to accommodate actor Adam Brody's exit.
-Lane then fell in love with another band member, Zach Van Gerbig, (Todd Lowe) and they have twin children.
+Rory's best friend, Lane Kim (Keiko Agena), must conceal her "rebellious" interests from her authoritarian mother, Mrs. Kim (Emily Kuroda), a strict, religious, Korean immigrant, who runs an antique shop.
+She finds ways, many peculiar, to secretly date, listen to rock music, and express her love for pop culture, while Mrs. Kim repeatedly attempts to set her up with a Korean boy who will be a doctor.
+After many setups, Lane falls in love with a member of her band, Dave Rygalski (Adam Brody).
+Dave was written out in the following season to accommodate actor Adam Brody's exit for the hit television show The OC.
+Lane then began dating another band member, Zach Van Gerbig (Todd Lowe), eventually marrying and having twin boys.

 Sookie St. James (Melissa McCarthy) is Lorelai's "best friend" and chef at the Independence Inn, which Lorelai runs.
 She has a bubbly personality and is accident-prone, but is known for her cooking skills.
 Later, she becomes romantically involved with the inn's vegetable supplier, Jackson Belleville (Jackson Douglas).
 They end up marrying and having children together.

 Also central to Gilmore Girls is Luke Danes (Scott Patterson), owner of Luke's Diner, where Lorelai and Rory frequently dine.
 Present for many of Rory's milestones, he becomes a surrogate father figure to her.
 Later, Luke and Lorelai begin a romantic relationship.
-In A Year in the Life, Lorelai and Luke get married in the last episode.
+In A Year in the Life, Lorelai and Luke marry in the last episode, Fall.

-The townspeople of Stars Hollow are also a constant presence—including the gossiping, flirtatious Miss Patty (Liz Torres) and quirky Kirk Gleason (Sean Gunn).
+The townspeople of Stars Hollow are a constant presence—including the gossiping, flirtatious Miss Patty (Liz Torres) and the quirky Kirk Gleason (Sean Gunn).
 Along with series-long and season-long arcs, Gilmore Girls is also episodic in nature, with mini-plots within each episode, such as town events, problems at Lorelai's inn, or school projects of Rory's.